NREL/HPC/docs/Documentation/Applications/starccm.md

 Simcenter STAR-CCM+ is a multiphysics CFD software that enables CFD engineers to model the complexity and explore the possibilities of products operating under real-world conditions.
 For information about the software's features, see the [STAR-CCM+ website](https://mdx.plm.automation.siemens.com/star-ccm-plus).

-STAR-CCM+ is installed on both Eagle and Kestrel but it is not supported on Vermilion and Swift.
+STAR-CCM+ is installed on both Eagle and Kestrel but it is not supported on Vermilion or Swift.
 The network licenses are checked out from the license server running on 1wv11lic02.nrel.gov.

 ## Running STAR-CCM+ in GUI